 But that’s only one small aspect to art making.

 An artist statement is supposed to explain why the artist makes art, but in my case I don't have a clear answer.
 Because that’s who I am?
 Because I was born that way?
 Because it calms me, and other things don’t.
 Because when I'm producing art the irritating, pestering functions of my brain shut down and something much more mysterious and elemental takes over.
-Because, according to my Grandmother, I was “drawing from the time I could hold a pencil” (but who wasn’t?).
+Because, according to my Grandmother, I was “drawing from the time I could hold a pencil” (but who wasn’t at that stage?).

 I have a degree in Fine Art, with Distinction, from Concordia University in Montréal (1989).
 I was going to study languages, and/or psychology and world religions, but in a moment of madness I switched to Fine Arts.
 After graduating I eventually settled in Victoria, BC where my husband and I raised a stellar daughter.
 Lack of time and space compelled me to explore collage, and I did that for years.
 In 2015 I returned to painting with a vengeance.
 I also like taking photos, singing, writing, and reading.